Locality-Aware Continual Unlearning for Diffusion Models: Experiments

 \subsection{Experimental Settings}

-\textbf{Base Model and Training.} All experiments are performed on the Stable Diffusion v1.5 model, which is the commonly used base model for experimentation (in the supplementary Section \ref{sec:abla_base}).
-During each unlearning and preservation step, the training process samples timesteps $t$ and $s$ uniformly from the range 0 to 600 (More details in supplementary section \ref{sec:abla_time}).
-The model is trained using the Adam optimizer with a learning rate of $5 \times 10^{-6}$.
-The weights for our final loss objective are set as follows: $\lambda_{\text{unlearn}}=1.0$, $\lambda_{\text{retain}}=10.0$, and $\lambda_{\text{reg}}=0.0001$.
+\textbf{Base Model and Training.} All experiments are performed on the Stable Diffusion v1.5 model~\cite{rombach2022high}, which is the commonly used base model for experimentation (see Supplementary for other SD models and full training details).
+Each unlearning step is trained for 250--350 optimizer steps using AdamW on 3 NVIDIA H100 GPUs across the 10-concept sequence; each unlearning update takes approximately 60 minutes.
+Timesteps $t$ and $s$ are sampled uniformly from 0 to 600.

-\textbf{Prompt Generation and Mapping.} To construct the datasets for unlearning and preservation, we utilized the OpenAI ChatGPT API.
-This allowed for the generation of diverse and semantically rich prompts. \begin{itemize} \item \textbf{Forget and Neutral Prompts:} For each concept targeted for unlearning, we generated 100 unique prompts ($\mathcal{D}_{\text{forget}}$).
-A corresponding set of 100 neutral prompts ($\mathcal{D}_{\text{neutral}}$) was also generated to serve as redirection targets.
-We use both Fixed-Context Mapping and Adaptive-Context Mapping. \item \textbf{Retain Prompts:} A broad set of 150 prompts ($\mathcal{D}_{\text{retain}}$) covering a wide range of semantically related and random concepts was generated to be used in the preservation step, ensuring the model does not suffer from catastrophic forgetting. \end{itemize}